cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 a platform which integrates the customer data together and it incorporates marketing, sales, customer service and business analytics functionalities.
-One of Sales Cloud's most important feature sets is "sales performance management software.
-The sales performance management covers incentives, commissions, quotas, regions, goal setting, training and performance evaluation"  [@hid-sp18-418-Sales-Cloud-features].
+One of Sales Cloud's most important feature sets is

+> ``sales performance management software.
+The sales performance
+> management covers incentives, commissions, quotas, regions, goal
+> setting, training and performance evaluation''
+>  [@hid-sp18-418-Sales-Cloud-features].

 It also has features which enable us to construct dashboards and perform real time forecasting which are useful for data analytics.
 It has a mobile application of the same thereby providing more ease of access and portability.

 Apache Samoa
 ============